A likelihood-based approach for cure regression models: Asymptotic results

 \end{assumption}

 \quad

-For simplicity, we consider a bounded weight $\omega(X)$ and assume that the cure regressions in the model stay uniformly away from 0 and 1.
-The condition in Assumption \ref{reg_cure_ass}-\ref{ass_sep} is a slightly reinforced identification condition that will guarantee that $\theta_0$ is a well-separated maximum of the expectation of the likelihood.
-It will be satisfied for instance in the logistic or probit regression as soon as the covariates are not redundant, that is whenever $\mathbb{E}[XX^\top\omega (X)]$ is an invertible matrix.
+For simplicity, we consider a bounded weight $\omega(X)$ and assume that {\red $\pi_i(\theta)$ stays} uniformly away from 0 and 1 {\red $\forall i$}. {\red Note that Assumption \ref{reg_cure_ass}.\ref{ass_sep} provides an indentifiability condition which guarantees} that $\theta_0$ is a well-separated maximum of {\red $\expect\{\ell^*(\theta)\}$.} {\red It is satisfied, for example, by} logistic or probit regression {\red models} when the covariates are not redundant, i.e., when $\mathbb{E}[XX^\top\omega (X)]$ is an invertible matrix.

 Let us provide some mild sufficient conditions implying the uniform convergence of Assumption \ref{ulln_ass}.
-These sufficient conditions involve a threshold that is commonly used in the literature of cure models.
-It is typically justified as representing a total follow-up of the study, and usually appears to have been considered independent of the covariates.
-However, we allow it to depend on the covariates in an arbitrary way.
+These sufficient conditions involve a threshold {\red, commonly used in cure literature, which} is typically justified as representing a total follow-up of the study. {\red Usually, this is assumed} to be independent of the covariates, {\red but} we allow it to depend on the covariates in an arbitrary way.